Winchcombe to Broadway | Back to Cotswold Way index | Chipping Campden to Bidford on Avon |

 Broadway Tower is a classic folly, the sort of structure that used to be erected by aristocrats and rich landowners a couple of centuries back simply because it pleased them to do so.
 The tower was built in 1707 by the then Earl of Coventry for his wife and was designed James Wyatt, a prominent architect of the age.
 Strangely, none of the information available on the tower gives its height, which must be around 60ft, but what's not in doubt is the elevation of its site - Broadway Hill, at 1024ft, is one of the highest points of the Cotswolds.
 It's said that fourteen counties are visible from the top.
 The tower has had a variety of occupants, including the nineteenth century artist William Morris.
 Nowadays it's in the hands of a private trust, is open to the public as a museum, and is the centrepiece of Broadway Country Park - an area of family attractions that include animal enclosures, play areas and short nature rambles.

-Broadway Tower and Country Park
+Tower and Country Park

-Follies - Broadway Tower
+- Broadway Tower

-Cotswolds Calling - Broadway Tower
+Calling - Broadway Tower

-This is the Cotswolds - Broadway Tower
+is the Cotswolds - Broadway

 From Broadway Tower turn left, to take the path along the edge of the scarp northeastwards as far as the road at Fish Hill.